JuliaLang/julia/doc/src/manual/functions.md

 expressions, depending on the values of `x` and `y`.
 The `return` on the last line could be omitted since it is the last expression.

+### Return type

-A return type can also be specified in the function declaration using the `::` operator.
+A return type can be specified in the function declaration using the `::` operator.
 This converts the return value to the specified type.

 ```jldoctest